yejukim-1677141/c-team/Specification.md

 for the user on the side.
 Users will be able to interact with the newsfeed of small businesses by liking or commenting on the different posts.

-Lastly we will have a search box to allow users to search by keyword and also a filter box for users to filter by location, price, or type of business.
+Lastly, we will have a search box to allow users to search by keyword and also a filter box for users to filter by location, price, or type of business.

 **Error States**